Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 \section{Results}

 This section quantifies the impact of nonlinear motional mode coupling (\co) across representative trapped-ion architectures using the two-level (TL) metric of Sec.~\ref{subsec:TLS}.
 We first validate the TL reduction in a controlled setting: a \MS\ gate mediated by the two-ion breathing mode, where a single dominant two-mode process allows direct comparison among classical MD, classical/quantum reduced models, and the TL predictions (cf.\ Fig.~\ref{fig:two_ion_crystal_coupling_comparison}).
-We then broaden scope from two ions to many-body crystals by \emph{enumerating} near-resonant processes: for each configuration we identify triads via a detuning filter $|\Delta_{nmp}|\le\Delta_\mathrm{cut}$, threshold on the cubic tensor magnitude, and apply the TL amplitude test $S^{\mathrm{TL}}\!\ge 0.1$ to label dynamically relevant couplings.
+We then broaden scope from two ions to larger crystals by \emph{enumerating} near-resonant processes: for each configuration we identify triads via a detuning filter $|\Delta_{nmp}|\le\Delta_\mathrm{cut}$, threshold on the cubic tensor magnitude, and apply the TL amplitude test $S^{\mathrm{TL}}\!\ge 0.1$ to label dynamically relevant couplings.
 This pipeline lets us study how the \emph{number and strength of resonances} scale with system size, mode density, and geometry (linear chains, 2D rf arrays, Penning arrays).
 Finally, we connect these counts and TL rates to \emph{gate robustness}: off resonance, nonlinear terms induce AC-Stark/Kerr shifts $\propto g^{2}/\Delta$ that distort \MS\ phase-space loops; on resonance, direct mixing at rate $g=\epsilon_0|C^{\mathrm{RWA}}_{nmp}|$ competes with the \MS\ force.
 We also examine practical mitigations (e.g., multi-loop gates with bus displacement $d=1/\sqrt{2k}$) and compare how architectures differ in their susceptibility due to the density of near-resonant \co.
+Unless otherwise noted, we use the mixed-state fidelity of the pure target spin state and the reduced spin state density matrix at the end of the gate to quantify gate performance \cite{Jozsa1994}.